leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - Keep levels of indirection to meaningful minimum
  - Keep things plain
- - Prefer composition of copy of things to any clever smart-ass inheritance / override / redefine schemas.
+ - Prefer composition OR copy of things to any clever smart-ass inheritance / override schemas.

 Plus, we had experienced certain annoyances, bugs and glitches with SalStack GitFS implementation.
 Having said that we have come to the following general